goodguyplayer/goodguyplayer/README.md

 I see you've found my github account.
 Welcome!

-Name's Nathan, but feel free to call me goodguyplayer.
+Name's Nathan, pleased to meet you!

 - 🔭 I'm currently searching for a software engineering job.
 - 🌱 I'm a computer engineer, with interests towards cybersecurity and game development.